 3. Utilizing Technology Effectively

-4. Addressing Financial Barriers
+4. Addressing Financial and Transportation Barriers

 Case Studies of Successful Accessibility Initiatives